Sophus Lie

 Marius Sophus Lie (/liː/ LEE-'; [liː]; 17 December 1842 – 18 February 1899) was a Norwegian mathematician.
 He largely created the theory of continuous symmetry and applied it to the study of geometry and differential equations.
+He also made substantial contributions to the development of algebra.

 Life and career

 Marius Sophus Lie was born on 17 December 1842 in the small town of Nordfjordeid.
 He was the youngest of six children born to Lutheran pastor Johann Herman Lie and his wife, who came from a well-known Trondheim family.

-He had his primary education in the south-eastern coast of Moss, before attending high school at Oslo (known then as Christiania).
+He had his primary education in the south-eastern coast of Moss, before attending high school in Oslo (known then as Christiania).
 After graduating from high school, his ambition towards a military career was dashed when the army rejected him due to poor eyesight.
-Then he enrolled at the University of Christiania.
+He then enrolled at the Royal Frederick University.

 Sophus Lie's first mathematical work, Repräsentation der Imaginären der Plangeometrie, was published in 1869 by the Academy of Sciences in Christiania and also by Crelle's Journal.
 That same year he received a scholarship and travelled to Berlin, where he stayed from September to February 1870.
 There, he met Felix Klein and they became close friends.
 When he left Berlin, Lie travelled to Paris, where he was joined by Klein two months later.
 There, they met Camille Jordan and Gaston Darboux.
 But on 19 July 1870 the Franco-Prussian War began and Klein (who was Prussian) had to leave France very quickly.
 Lie left for Fontainebleau where he was arrested, suspected of being a German spy, garnering him fame in Norway.
 He was released from prison after a month, thanks to the intervention of Darboux.

-Lie obtained his PhD at the University of Christiania (in present-day Oslo) in 1871 with a thesis entitled Over en Classe geometriske Transformationer (On a Class of Geometric Transformations).
+Lie obtained his PhD at the Royal Frederick University (in present-day Oslo) in 1871 with a thesis entitled Over en Classe geometriske Transformationer (On a Class of Geometric Transformations).
 It would be described by Darboux as "one of the most handsome discoveries of modern Geometry".
 The next year, the Norwegian Parliament established an extraordinary professorship for him.
 That same year, Lie visited Klein, who was then at Erlangen and working on the Erlangen program.